-If you can prove that you suffer from IBS symptoms that are painful, disruptive, and distracting enough to keep you from working a full-time job, such as severe abdominal pain, you may qualify for Social Security Disability and/or long term disability insurance benefits.
+If you can prove that you suffer from IBS symptoms that are painful, disruptive, and distracting enough to keep you from working a full-time job, such as severe abdominal pain, you may qualify for long-term disability or Social Security Disability benefits.

 To prove to the disability insurance company that your IBS is disabling, your medical records need to show how your IBS symptoms are so severe that they interfere with your ability to work.
 For example, if your constipation, abdominal pain, and cramping interfere with your ability to focus and work at an acceptable pace, the insurance company should take these limitations into account in evaluating your disability claim.

 As another example, if your IBS is so severe that you must take frequent and unscheduled bathroom breaks – say three times an hour – then that would obviously interfere with your ability to work, even if each bathroom visit was as short as only five minutes.
-If you were away from your workstation for15 minutes per hour, then your work production would be cut by at least 25%.
-Thus, if your IBS reduces your productivity by over 25%, the insurance company is likely to consider you disabled as you would not likely be able to hold a job.
+If you were away from your workstation for 15 minutes per hour, then your work production would be cut by at least 25%.
+Thus, if your IBS reduces your productivity by over 25%, the insurance company will likely consider you disabled as you would not likely be able to hold a job.

 The insurance company will look at your medical records for clues on how your condition impacts your ability to do work activities.
-If your doctor has provided an opinion as to how your IBS limits you, it will be particularly helpful for your claim.
+If your doctor has provided an opinion on how your IBS limits you, it will be particularly helpful for your claim.
 That’s because the insurance company will take this information and create a “residual functional capacity” (RFC) assessment for you, which identifies what you can and cannot be expected to do.
-For more information on how RFC is used to decide disability claims, see our section on RFC and RFC forms.
+For more information on how RFC is used to decide disability claims, see our pages on residual functional capacity in long-term disability claims and RFC forms.

 There is also a time requirement that must be satisfied.
 Your disabling condition and resulting symptoms must last or be expected to last for 12 months or more to be eligible to receive Social Security Disability benefits from the SSA.

-The medical evidence in your records needs to show not only that you suffer from IBS, but that you are unable to work due to the symptoms of IBS and the limitations your IBS symptoms impose on you.
-Abdominal pain and cramps may interfere with your ability to focus, or you may require an excessive number of breaks in order to accommodate frequent trips to the restroom.
+The medical evidence in your records needs to show not only that you suffer from IBS but that you are unable to work due to the symptoms of IBS and the limitations your IBS symptoms impose on you.
+Abdominal pain and cramps may interfere with your ability to focus, or you may require an excessive number of breaks to accommodate frequent trips to the restroom.

 The SSA may also send you to see one of their doctors for a consultative examination.
-The purpose of these appointments is not to produce a diagnosis or even to treat your symptoms, but to evaluate your limitations, particularly in claims where the SSA may not have enough medical information to issue a decision.
+These appointments aim not to produce a diagnosis or even to treat your symptoms but to evaluate your limitations, particularly in claims where the SSA may not have enough medical information to issue a decision.

-A residual functional capacity (RFC) form is a valuable piece of medical evidence that should be submitted in every claim, as it identifies what you can and cannot be expected to do in relation to your daily activities and the functions required to perform your job.
+A residual functional capacity (RFC) form is valuable medical evidence that should be submitted in every claim, as it identifies what you can and cannot be expected to do concerning your daily activities and the functions required to perform your job.
 You can download a physical RFC form from our website, then take it to your next appointment with your gastroenterologist or any other doctor that treats your IBS.
-Once your doctor has completed the form you can submit it to the SSA (but be sure to save a copy for your records).
+Once your doctor has completed the form, you can submit it to the SSA (but be sure to save a copy for your records).

-If you hire an attorney at our office you will receive a custom RFC form to take to your doctor.
-Just tell us what your primary disabling conditions are and will send the form directly to you.
+If you hire an attorney at our office, you will receive a custom RFC form to take to your doctor.
+Just tell us your primary disabling conditions, and we will send the form directly to you.

 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your irritable bowel syndrome.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help your case.